lootie/KernelMatrices.jl/README.md

 # Now, you can compute your linear solves with HK_n\vec and logdets with logdet(HK_n).
 ```

+As a reminder, if you want to do things in on-node parallel, start julia with multiple processes
+with `julia -p $k` for k many processes.
+If you just start the REPL or run something with `julia
+...`, then you won't really benefit from using the parallel flag.

 Finally, this software packages provides more specialized functionally for Gaussian process
 computing.
 See the paper for details on this, but an approximated Gaussian log-likelihood with a
 stochastic gradient, Hessian, and expected Fisher information matrix is also provided.
 All of these